YahnisElsts/wp-update-server/README.md

 );
 ```

-By default the update checker will check for updates twice per day.
+The library will check for updates twice per day by default.
 Alternatively, you can trigger an immediate check by going to the "Plugins" page and clicking th "Check for updates" link below your plugin's description.

-If the update checker discovers that a new versoin is available, it will display an update notification in the WordPress Dashboard.
-From the users' perspective it works just like with plugins hosted on WordPress.org.
+If the update checker discovers that a new version is available, it will display an update notification in the WordPress Dashboard and your users will be able to install it by clicking the "upgrade now" link.
+In other words, it works just like with plugins hosted on WordPress.org from the users' perspective.

 See the [update checker docs](http://w-shadow.com/blog/2010/09/02/automatic-updates-for-any-plugin/) for more detailed instructions and and examples.